tmo1/sms-db/README.md

 ### XML (`-f xml`)

 XML files produced by the Android app [SMS Backup & Restore](https://synctech.com.au/sms-backup-restore/).
+These XML files contain both SMSs and MMSs, and both are imported.

 The XML format is documented [here](https://synctech.com.au/sms-backup-restore/fields-in-xml-backup-files/).

-These XML files contain both SMSs and MMSs, and both are imported.
+Note that many of the individual fields, particularly for MMS messages, are undocumented.
+Additionally, Synctech links to what it describes as ["The XSD schema"](https://synctech.com.au/wp-content/uploads/2018/01/sms.xsd_.txt), but the schema is apparently either wrong or outdated, since it does not allow for the presence of the `addrs` element present in both its webpage describing the XML fields as well as in actual XML backups produced by the app!

 #### Limitations

-No distinction is currently made between the various recipient address types (`To`, `CC`, and `BCC`).
+sms-db does not currently distinguish between the various recipient address types (`To`, `CC`, and `BCC`).
+More generally, sbs-db ignores many of the fields in the XML, particularly with respect to MMS messages.

 ### Signal (`-f signal`)

 Decoded [Signal backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages#android_restore).
 This option is designed to work with the encrypted backups produced by Signal for Android, decrypted and unpacked by [signal backup decode](https://github.com/pajowu/signal-backup-decode).
 (It may or may not work with the output of other tools that decode Signal backups, such as [signal back](https://github.com/xeals/signal-back) or [signalbackup-tools](https://github.com/bepaald/signalbackup-tools); I haven't tried it.)
 When using this format, set `-i` to the root directory of the decrypted backup (e.g., `-i signal-yyyy-mm-dd-nn-nn-nn`); this directory should contain the file `signal-backup-db`, which contains the SMS and MMS metadata and text parts, as well as the directory `attachment`, which contains the MMS attachments stored as individual files.
 All this is imported.

+### Limitations

+My Signal databases contain only ordinary SMS and MMS messages, and not Signal's end-to-end encrypted messages, so I do not know whether sms-db will properly import such messages.

 ### General Limitations